InterIntSys/InterIntSys.github.io/content/authors/konstantin-lackner/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 #email: ''

+# Highlight the author in author lists? (true/false)
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Researchers
 ---

-Konstantin Lackner is a researcher in artificial intelligence (that genuinely hates this term) at the Paris Lodron University of Salzburg.
+Konstantin Lackner is a researcher in artificial intelligence (direct quote: "*I hate that term*") at the Paris Lodron University Salzburg.
 His research interests encompass the societal impact of AI as well as popular algorithmic systems, particularly in social media, and the potential detection of AI-generated content.
-In his doctoral studies, he’s set out to deconstruct the numerous misconceptions surrounding artificial intelligence (and especially "explainable AI"), chart a course for its future use and perception, and educate the public on the underlying principles of these systems.
+In his doctoral studies, he is set out to deconstruct the numerous misconceptions surrounding artificial intelligence (and especially "explainable AI"), chart a course for its future use and perception, and educate the public on the underlying principles of these systems.